 The instructor then meets with the student and their worksite supervisor to implement and assess the jointly crafted learning objectives throughout the semester until the end of term.

 Lastly, students are required to submit 1-2 progress reports (depending on term) as well as a written field report at the end of the term.
-More information is available in the course syllabus by clicking here.

 Work based learning is an excellent way to implement your classroom content, build your employability skills, and gain valuable leadership skills.
 In addition to developing these key skills, Work Experience is a great way to build your resume, maintain full-time student status and courses are CSU transferable!